fjuercke/2025_MPRM_Petrie_etal_JAR/README.md

 All further instructions are contained in the JavaScript Code.

-The code presented here is a first stable iteration of the MPRM model.
-An extended version of the algorithm, which incorporates additional factors and convolutions, has been developed in the meantime and can be found here:
+The code presented here is an iteration of the MPRM model.
+A version of the algorithm that integrates additional factors and convolutions of those factors is under further development, and will be presented in a separate paper where the additional parameters are used to consider movement across longer distances and different environments and landscapes (Orengo et al. n.d.in prep).
+That version can be found here:

 https://github.com/horengo/Multitemporal-and-multifactor-probailistic-corridor-networks/tree/main